What is the CELL Function?

-The CELL function is an Information function, that will extract information about a cells location, contents or formatting.
-The CELL function takes two arguments, one that determines the type of information to be extracted, and the other is which cell it will be checking.
+The CELL function is an Excel Information function that will extract information about a cell’s location, contents, or formatting.
+The CELL function takes two arguments, one that determines the type of information to be extracted and the other that is which cell it will be checking.

 As a financial analyst, the CELL function is useful as it can help verify if a cell contains a numeric value instead of text before we perform a calculation on it.
 If we import data from an external source, we can verify that all cells with numbers are used for calculations.

 - Info_type (required argument) – This is a text value specifying the type of cell information that we want to return.
 It can either be of the following:

 |Address||It will return the address of the first cell in a reference as text.|

 |Col||It will return the column number of the first cell in a reference.|

 |Color||It will return the value 1 if the first cell in a reference is formatted using color for negative values, or zero if not.|

 |Contents||It will return the value of the upper-left cell in a reference.
 Formulas are not returned.
 Instead, the result of the formula is returned.|

 |Filename||It will return the file name and full path as text.
 If the worksheet that contains reference has not yet been saved, an empty string is returned.|